TalhahTahir/Stripe-Payment/README.md

 #Introduction

 ---

+This project is built to understand how Online payments work (particularly Stripe) System Specification:
+1. We have integrated Stripe using its JDK
+2. Initially, we are accepting only Card payments
+3. The flow is asynchronous
-browse this link after runing: http://localhost:8080/enroll
+Browse this link after running: http://localhost:8080/enroll